wesleysatelis/Geostationary-Lightning-Mapper/README.md

 # Geostationary Lightning Mapper

-Shiny app using Leaflet to visualize real time lightning data provided by NOAA's GOES-16 satellite.
+Shiny app for visualizing real time lightning data provided by NOAA's GOES-16 satellite.

 This project is currently being developed at the Center for Meteorological and Climate Research Applied to Agriculture (CEPAGRI), located at Embrapa inside the University of Campinas - Brazil.